pkiehl2002/2022_MIP_280A4_final_project/report.md

 ![Screenshot 2022-12-03 at 4 37 17 PM](https://user-images.githubusercontent.com/116305887/205466736-58c62a57-39aa-4f49-ab2f-b251d458de86.jpg)

+<em>Paenibacillus bovis</em> is consistently the top result across scaffolds. <em>Mastacembelus armatus</em> appeared twice in the results.
 The BLAST results of the remaining scaffolds can be found in additional_information.md.

 ## Step 7: Alignment